Austin Powerless: 1962 Austin Gipsy 4×4 – Sold?

 June 22 Update: our latest study in human nature confirms that this rare Austin Gipsy we first featured in January remains for sale as we just came across an updated listing.
 At the time, the private seller unsuccessfully offered their Austin for $7,000.
 Despite the apparent lack of response at the time for this rusty example at that price, his latest post now offers the Gipsy at $7,500.
 If you’re serious about buying this off-roader, you now have that historical knowledge in hand to negotiate with.
 Good luck with the purchase!

-Relatively speaking, while vintage Land Rovers remain a rare site in the U.S., they are much more common than this Austin Gipsy we spotted for sale here on Craigslist in Warwick, New York where the current caretaker is asking $7,000 for it.
+Relatively speaking, while vintage Land Rovers remain a rare sight in the U.S., they are much more common than this Austin Gipsy we spotted for sale on Craigslist in Warwick, New York where the current caretaker is asking $7,000 for it.
 Unfortunately, Gipsys were never officially imported into the U.S. and remain so rare that our typical valuation sources do not even list them.
-If you good at rust repair and are looking for a challenge to purchase, you can start the conversation by calling Jim at (845) 548-1532.

 While the new Gipsy was similar in appearance to the Land Rover, Austin elected to use steel bodywork.
 An innovative fully independent suspension developed by Alexander Moulton relied on sophisticated “Flexitor” rubber springs to give the Gipsy the ability to travel at high speeds over rough terrain.
 Using the BMC 2.2 liter engine from Austin’s A70, in this application it had a compression ratio of only 6.8 to facilitate the use of low octane fuel.
 The Gipsy remained in production for ten years until 1968, when BMC (which by then owned Austin) merged with Leyland to form the conglomerate British Leyland.
 Product rationalization immediately following the merger left the Gipsy a victim after Austin produced 21,208 vehicles.